suwubham/ciao/README.md

 # CIAO - Code In Art Out

-CIAO is a webapp for rendering generative art built as a project for COMP 206 course by 3rd semester CS students at Kathmanu University, Dhulikhel.
+CIAO is a webapp for rendering generative art built as a project for COMP 206 course by 3rd semester CS students at Kathmandu University, Dhulikhel.

 ## Demo